-Long time ago, before civilizations, kingdoms were established.
+A long time ago, before civilizations, kingdoms were established.
 They used to communicate by using gestures and ancient oral sounds.
 The necessity of language occurred 10000 years ago and it changed the path of humanity.
-Use of the language has opened new era of development for us.
-The origin of the first-ever language is highly demanding question in the history.
+The use of the language has opened a new era of development for us.
+The origin of the first-ever language is a highly demanding question in history.
 Certain ancient scriptures and cave carvings affirm some of the oldest languages in the world.

 1. Sumerian Language

-Sumerian is one of the oldest language and it is advent back in 3500BC.
+Sumerian is one of the oldest languages and it is advent back in 3500BC.
 The oldest proof of Sumerian language was Kish Tablet which was found in Iraq.
-Sumerian language is older language than Egyptian and was replaced by Akkadian (spoken language in southern Mesopotamia but Sumerian Language continued to be used as a sacred, ceremonial, literary and scientific language in Mesopotamia until the 1st century AD.
+Sumerian language is an older language than Egyptian and was replaced by Akkadian (spoken language in southern Mesopotamia but Sumerian Language continued to be used as a sacred, ceremonial, literary, and scientific language in Mesopotamia until the 1st century AD.

 2. Egyptian Language